tomaslibal/ua-detection/README.md

 ### Test

-Run all tests and print output
+To run all tests and print the output to STDOUT execute the next commands:

     cmake .
     make